SellJamHere/SJHCollections/README.md

 # SJHCollections

-SJHCollections is a set of high level collections based on the NSArray and NSDictionary classes.
-These classes aren't absolutely necessary, as they can be implemented in-code, but, while they aren't optimized, I've found these classes reduce complexity in most simple cases.
+SJHCollections is a set of high level collections subclassing NSArray and NSDictionary.
+These classes aren't absolutely necessary, as they can be implemented in-code.
+However, I've found these classes reduce complexity in most pre-optimization cases.

 ## SJHOrderedDictionary